Terms and Conditions

 Flat roofs are notorious for leaking.
 This is because they drain the roof using overflow, as distinct from a pitched roof that uses gravity as a primary method of draining.
 While the inspector will do his best to determine what is happening in or on a building, he is not a replacement for a certifier.
 If you, the client, need to have the building re-certified, then do.
 A certifier, a Building Surveyor, is a specialist on the building codes.
 But understand that if you are buying a flat roof house or a low pitched roof house, or a home using box gutters, you are buying a building with design difficulties, and some of the problems may not surface or be seen until the first big rain from a new direction that penetrates an otherwise unknown weakness.
 Also, if you have a flat roof or box gutter as part of the house, the inspector asks that you to get a roof plumber trade specialist to inspect it as well.

-Per The Australian Standard for building inspections 4349.1 -2007 there is a list of EXLUSION OF ITEMS FROM INSPECTION.
+Per The Australian Standard for building inspections 4349.1 -2007 there is a list of EXCLUSION OF ITEMS FROM INSPECTION.
 It includes: (e) Adequacy of roof drainage as installed.

 Point 1.2 of the same above standard states:

 - We endorse getting second opinions from other inspectors.
 There are many diagnostic professions where second opinions are accepted and even encouraged.
 We encourage that practice here.
-Buyers often come to My Canberra Building Inspections ACT for a second opinion, and second inspection, just before settlement, and we likewise see it as normal recommended practice to seek out other inspectors for a second opinion as part of any buyer’s due-diligence just before settlement.
+Buyers often come to My Canberra Building Inspections ACT for a second opinion, just before their settlements, and so we likewise see it as a normal recommended practice to seek out other inspectors for a second opinion as part of any buyer’s due-diligence just before settlement.
 The reason is that under the current ACT system, inspectors are often asked to inspect houses which have furniture and personal affects which could hide defects.
 Before settlement those obstructions are often gone.
-So a second inspection, just before settlement is a recommended sensible diagnostic practice for ACT.
-We recommend all to encourage this.
+So a second inspection, just before settlement is a recommended sensible diagnostic practice for ACT and others states.
+We encourage this.

 Further Due Diligence is highly recommended